Caban Systems Unveils Monaco, New and Innovative Energy Management System for On-Grid Resilience

 About Caban Systems

 Caban Systems, Inc. is an energy infrastructure provider, offering end-to-end solutions for some of the largest telecommunications companies in the world.
 Pioneering a best-in-class intelligent energy storage platform for the telecommunication infrastructure industry, Caban delivers modern infrastructure solutions to its customers, substantially reducing operational expenses and increasing uptime.
 Caban is accelerating the shift to sustainability for telecommunications providers and tower operators by providing access to affordable, reliable and renewably sourced power.
 All hardware is designed and manufactured by Caban Systems, based in Burlingame, California.
-For more information, visit cabansystems.com/us.
+For more information, visit cabansystems.com.

 Media Contacts